Xbox2020/BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment./README.md

 ### Dashboard Youtube Video Preview Link : https://app.powerbi.com/groups/me/reports/384d017e-e935-44dc-9e7d-1626c1a36de1/ReportSection
 ###  ☕ Buy me coffee 🧣 or a Cake 🧁
+   - Get Access to the Data.
+   - Get Unlimited Access to the Templates and Walk-through Videos.
+   - Collaborate with other Analysts to increase your worth, network and Value.

 ________________________________________
 ## 1.1 🎯 Business Case, Problem Statement and Goals